-Section 3.08.
+- 3.08.
 Accredited Investor.
-Each Seller is an "accredited investor" within the meaning of Rule 501 of Regulation D promulgated under the Securities Act.
-Such Seller agrees to furnish any additional information requested by the Purchaser or any of its Affiliates to assure compliance with applicable U.S. federal and state securities Laws in connection with the acquisition and transfer of the Jacoby Interests.
+The Seller is an "accredited investor" within the meaning of Rule 501 of Regulation D promulgated under the Securities Act.
+The Seller agrees to furnish any additional information requested by the Purchaser or any of its Affiliates to assure compliance with applicable U.S. federal and state securities Laws in connection with the acquisition and transfer of the Greenlane Interests. - 3.09.

-Section 3.09.
 No Bad Actor Disqualification.
-Each Seller and its Rule 506(d) Related Parties (defined below) are not subject to any "Bad Actor" disqualifying events described in Rule 506(d)(1)(i) to (viii) under the Securities Act (a "Disqualification Event"), except, if applicable, for a Disqualification Event as to which Rule 506(d)(2)(ii) or (iii) or (d)(3) is applicable.
-Such Seller hereby agrees that it shall notify the Purchaser promptly in writing in the event a Disqualification Event becomes applicable to such Seller or any of its Rule 506(d) Related Parties, except, if applicable, for a Disqualification Event as to which Rule 506(d)(2)(ii) or (iii) or (d)(3) is applicable.
-For purposes of this Section 3.08, "Rule 506(d) Related Party" shall mean a Person that is a beneficial owner of such Seller's securities for purposes of Rule 506(d) of the Securities Act.

-Section 3.10.
-Limited Liquidity: Economic Risk.
-Each Seller understands that (i) it may not be able to readily resell any of the Jacoby Interests acquired by such Seller pursuant to this Agreement because (a) there may only be a limited market, if any exists, for any of the Jacoby Interests and (b) none of the Jacoby Interests have been registered under the Securities Act or any applicable state "blue sky" laws; and (ii) the Purchaser has the absolute right to refuse to consent to the transfer or assignment of the Jacoby Interests if such transfer or assignment does not comply with applicable Laws, including the Securities Act and any applicable state "blue sky" laws, or the Governing Documents of the Purchaser.
-Each Seller has the financial ability to bear the economic risk of a total diminution in value of the Jacoby Interests, has adequate means for providing for such Seller's current needs and personal contingencies and has no need for liquidity with respect to such Seller's acquisition of Jacoby Interests.
+The Seller and its Rule 506(d) Related Parties (defined below) are not subject to any "Bad Actor" disqualifying events described in Rule 506(d)(1)(i) to (viii) under the Securities Act (a "Disqualification Event"), except, if applicable, for a Disqualification Event as to which Rule 506(d)(2)(ii) or (iii) or (d)(3) is applicable.
+The Seller hereby agrees that it shall notify the Purchaser promptly in writing in the event a Disqualification Event becomes applicable to the Seller or any of its Rule 506(d) Related Parties, except, if applicable, for a Disqualification Event as to which Rule 506(d)(2)(ii) or (iii) or (d)(3) is applicable.
+For purposes of this Section 3.09, "Rule 506(d) Related Party" shall mean a Person that is a beneficial owner of the Seller's securities for purposes of Rule 506(d) of the Securities Act. - 3.10.
+Limited Liquidity; Economic Risk.
+The Seller understands that (a) it may not be able to readily resell any of the Greenlane Interests acquired by the Seller pursuant to this Agreement because (i) there may only be a limited market, if any exists, for any of the Greenlane Interests and (ii) none of the Greenlane Interests have been registered under the Securities Act or any applicable state "blue sky" Laws; and (b) the Purchaser has the absolute right to refuse to consent to the transfer or assignment of the Greenlane Interests if such transfer or assignment does not comply with applicable Laws, including the Securities Act and any applicable state "blue sky" Laws, or the Governing Documents of the Purchaser.
+The Seller has the financial ability to bear the economic risk of a total diminution in value of the Greenlane Interests, has adequate means for providing for the Seller's current needs and personal contingencies and has no need for liquidity with respect to the Seller's acquisition of the Greenlane Interests. - 3.11.

-Section 3.11.
 Anti-Terrorism and Money Laundering Activities.
-Each Seller acknowledges that the Purchaser is required by United States Federal Law to obtain, verify and record information that identifies each Person who makes contributions to the Purchaser in consideration for the Jacoby Interests.
-Such Seller acknowledges and agrees that it will furnish to the Purchaser upon request a copy of such Seller's identifying documents that will assist the Purchaser to properly identify the such Seller as required by Federal Law.
-Such documents may include, without limitation, in the case of an individual, such Seller's driver's license, passport or other appropriate identifying documents or, in the case of a corporation, partnership or other entity, a copy of such entity's organizational documents and evidence of the authority of the person executing this Agreement on behalf of such entity that such person has full authority to execute and deliver this Agreement on behalf of such entity and otherwise to act on behalf of such entity's receipt of Jacoby Interests.
+The Seller acknowledges that the Purchaser is required by United States Federal Law to obtain, verify and record information that identifies each Person who makes contributions to the Purchaser in consideration for the Greenlane Interests.
+The Seller acknowledges and agrees that it will furnish to the Purchaser upon request a copy of the Seller's identifying documents that will assist the Purchaser to properly identify the Seller as required by Federal Law.
+Such documents may include, without limitation, a copy of the Seller's Governing Documents and evidence of the authority of the Person executing this Agreement on behalf of such the Seller that such Person has full authority to execute and deliver this Agreement on behalf of the Seller and otherwise to act on behalf of the Seller in connection with the Seller's receipt of the Greenlane Interests. - 3.12.

-Section 3.12.
 Broker's and Finder's Fees.
-No broker, finder or other Person is entitled to any commission or finder's fee in connection with this Agreement or with the transactions contemplated hereby as a result of any actions or commitments of such Seller.
+No broker, finder or other Person is entitled to any commission or finder's fee in connection with this Agreement or with the transactions contemplated hereby as a result of any actions or commitments of the Seller.

-Section 3.13.
-Independent Investigation.
-Each Seller acknowledges and agrees that: (a) in making its decision to enter into this Agreement and to consummate the transactions contemplated hereby, such Seller has relied solely upon its own investigation and the express representations and warranties the Purchaser set forth in Article V of this Agreement and (b) neither the Purchaser nor any other Person has made any representation or warranty as to the Purchaser or this Agreement, except as expressly set forth in Article V of this Agreement.